Judhunja/UzimaSmart/README.md

 # � UzimaSmart - Kenya Climate Monitoring PWA

-A comprehensive Progressive Web Application (PWA) and SMS/USSD-enabled platform that addresses climate change in Kenya by combining AI analytics, satellite data from Google Earth Engine (GEE), and community engagement for climate resilience and sustainable development.
+A comprehensive Progressive Web Application (PWA) and SMS enabled platform that addresses climate change in Kenya by combining AI analytics, satellite data from NASA GIBS, and community engagement for climate resilience and sustainable development.

 ![UzimaSmart Banner](./public/images/banner.png)